-The FCC's entire history of intervention in communications and information services markets up until 2002 was based upon a deep understanding of network operators' natural incentive to control content.
-Keeping this incentive in check is what motivated the Computer II structural separation rules73, and it is why to this day the Commission has yet to grant any telecom carrier forbearance from Section 201 (a requirement to provide reasonable access) and Section 202 (a requirement to not unreasonably discriminate in offering that access).74 Sections 201 and 202 are built around the principle of nondiscrimination and are intended to protect the public interest regardless of technology or the level of market competition.
+69 In general, structural separation in the Internet context is a regulatory regime in which the owner of the network infrastructure is required to form a structurally separate corporate entity for selling Internet access.
+This separate entity must purchase the network access from the parent company at the same rates and terms that are made available to other ISPs and it is why to this day the Commission has yet to grant any telecom carrier forbearance from Section 201 (a requirement to provide reasonable access) and Section 202 (a requirement to not unreasonably discriminate in offering that access).70 Sections 201 and 202 are built around the principle of nondiscrimination and are intended to protect the public interest regardless of technology or the level of market competition.
 Indeed, in a 1998 denial of a forbearance petition, the Commission stated:

 "Assuming all relevant product and geographic markets become substantially competitive, moreover, carriers may still be able to treat some customers in an unjust, unreasonable, or discriminatory manner.
 Competitive markets increase the number of service options available to consumers, but they do not necessarily protect all consumers from all unfair practices.
-The market may fail to deter providers from unreasonably denying service to, or discriminating against, customers whom they may view as less desirable... providers may, in the absence
+The market may fail to deter providers from unreasonably denying service to, or discriminating against, customers whom they may view as less desirable... providers may, in the absence of sections 201 and 202, have the opportunity and incentive to treat some of their existing customers in an unjust, unreasonable, and discriminatory manner, as compared with similarly situated potential new customers."71